 Status: should be

-Pending and will updated if the refund is processed successfully or not
+Pending and will updated if the refund is processed successfully or not (unless refunding cash or cheque payments)

 Form of Payment: This will default to whatever form the transaction was originally.
 This should match the original form.